matter-in-motion/mm-nunjucks-cachebust/README.md

 ## Settings

-Add `nunjucksExtensions` array to the settings with extensions.
+Add `extensions` array to the nunjucks settings with extensions.
 If an extension is a string, it will require the module and will create and add an extension.
-If it is an extension class itself if will just add it to your environment.
+If it is an `extension` class itself it will be added to your environment.

 License: MIT.